20 Must-Have TRAVEL Apps for Switzerland

-If You're driving SEPP is a great app that allows you to pay for parking in the select region without having to wander about trying to find a ticket machine or parking meter.
+If you're driving, SEPP is a great travel app that allows you to pay for parking in your select region without having to wander about trying to find a ticket machine or parking meter.
 All you have to do is download the free app and set up an account and add a payment method.

 If you see a yellow SEPP sticker where you go to park your car, open the app and swipe to start the time.